celiacailloux/02450-Machine-Learning-and-Data-Mining/readme.md

 # Machine-Learning-and-Data-Mining-Examples

 Modified scripts from [ML course 02450](https://kurser.dtu.dk/course/02450) from Technical University of Denmark.
 The scripts have been modified for custom use (e.g. **automation** of various processes, use of **pandas** rather than numpy arrays and such).
-See topics in *About* and go to the folder [figures](figures) to get a quick overview of the conducted data analysis.
+See topics in *About* and go to the folder [figures](figures) to get a quick overview of the conducted data analysis and visualization.

 ## Course Structure and Content